November 01 2020 – Mike Yarbrough

 7. Flask or Bar Accessories

 Engraved stainless steel flasks are a classic groomsman gift (leather-clad flasks are great too).
 Other bar-ware can also be an ideal gift, like a mixology bartenders' kit, or a book of classic cocktail recipes.

 We all have at least one outdoorsy friend and outdoor gear is a perennial favorite gift.
 From golf supplies and fishing tackle to camping equipment and outdoor clothing, there are plenty of outdoorsy gifts you can get on a budget.

 9. Bottle Opener

 How many times have we all been looking for a bottle opener and not been able to find one?
 They make great small gifts for your groomsmen.
 Keychain bottle openers are one option, and sleek credit card bottle openers are a more modern variation that makes a perfect present.
 Both are easily engraved to make them more personal.

 It's never a bad idea to give your groomsmen a gift something that they can eat or drink.
 Choose a bottle of their favorite liquor or spirits, coffee beans from a high-end roaster, or gift boxes filled with goodies like meat, cheese and other favorite snacks.
 Tailor each person's gift to their specific taste.

-While your best man and groomsmen deserve a little something for helping you become the man you are, and lending a hand during the wedding planning process, don’t spend so much time thinking about getting gifts for them that you overlook the wedding rings!
-Get in touch with one of our ring craftsmen to start designing your own custom set of wood wedding rings for you and your fiancée.
+While your best man and groomsmen deserve a little something for helping you become the man you are (and for lending a hand during the wedding planning process), don’t spend so much time thinking about getting gifts for them that you overlook the wedding rings!
+Email us at firstname.lastname@example.org to get in touch with one of our expert ring craftsmen.
+They can help you get started designing your own custom set of wood wedding rings for you and your fiancé(e)!